 This gives Malta an advantage over many other countries that aim to teach English, where the curriculum is confined to the classroom.
-In these cases, no matter how good the syllabus is, student’s development is limited due to lack of practice in the outside world.
+In these cases, no matter how good the syllabus is, student development is limited due to a lack of practice in the outside world.

 Government Regulation of English Schools

-In order to maintain the high standard of education, all teaching schools are visited by the ELT council at least once a year, which monitor the quality of the programs that are delivered in schools.
-Schools that are part of FELTOM association of teaching organizations, are also visited.
+In order to maintain a high standard of education, all teaching schools are visited by the ELT council at least once a year, which monitors the quality of the programs that are delivered in schools.
+Schools that are part of the FELTOM association of teaching organizations are also visited.

 Since it started in 1963, Malta’s EFL industry has grown exponentially and continues to remain an important part of the economy.
 Studies have shown that English students tend to stay in the country for a longer period than most other tourists, which is why this program is so well-supported by the state.

 Many students in Malta want to learn English to work in the tourism industry.
 Here’s a nice resource to recommend to them: English tourism book.

 Multi-national Student Community